VAcodequest/Algorithms/README.md

 # 🍷 Algorithms
 This particular repository contains Python code from my learning experience.
 This contains everything I know about algorithms and everything I am currently learning.

+## Search Algorithms
+---

+### ◇ Exponential Search
+Used for searching in sorted arrays.
+It works by exponentially increasing the search range and then using binary search within that range.
+Ideal for large-sized datasets with unknown bounds.

 ### ◇ Binary Search:
 Searches a sorted array in O(log n) time by repeatedly dividing the search interval in half.

 ### ◇ Linear Search:
 Examines each element sequentially until the target value is located or the end of the array is reached.

+### ◇ Ternary Search
+Divides the search space into three parts and recursively narrows it down.
+Works efficiently on sorted arrays and unimodal functions.
+Time complexity: O(log₃ n).

+### ◇ Interpolation Search
+Improves on binary search by estimating the position of the target based on its value, useful when data is uniformly distributed.
+Time complexity: O(log log n) (best case), O(n) (worst case).

 ### ◇ Jump Search:
 Advances by fixed intervals (√n) in a sorted array, then performs a linear scan within the identified block.

+## Sorting Algorithms
+---

 ### ◇ Bubble Sort:
 Repeatedly steps through the list, compares adjacent elements, and swaps them if they are in the wrong order.
 Simple but inefficient (O(n²)).